Sunday, November 30, 2008

 What is more interesting about my prized possession is the fact that the impression on the stone more often gives me a sense of a leaf from a maize plant.
 I might be wrong in my opinion, but my inner fantasy speaks of a different profundity.
 It really has grown my eagerness to find out more about this fossil impression that I have in my collection.
 I had surfed through the pages of the internet about the findings of maize fossils, and in one of its divergent segments, my joy had comparisons beyond its understanding.

 I here want to talk about an exceptional maize fossil found in the pockets of North Eastern Himalayan regions known as "Sikkim Primitive."
 The Sikkim Primitive, better known as SP to the world of crop plant evolutionists and to the hills simply as "murali makai," had caught interest worldwide because it had a remarkable resemblance to pre-historic wild maize.
-To write more about this particular murali maize variety is beyond my limited knowledge, thus I concentrate more on its origin only.
+Writing more about this particular murali maize variety is beyond my limited knowledge; thus, I will concentrate more on its origin only.
 I would like to take a quote from J.R.
 Subba's Agriculture in the Hills of Sikkim, where Subba writes, "The existence of murali maize in Sikkim, Bhutan and the North Eastern states which resemble the primitive hypothetical maize gave another thought to the origin of maize.
-At present, it is believed that Sikkim and other North-Eastern states are the secondary centres of origin for maize."
+At present, it is believed that Sikkim and other North-Eastern states are the secondary centers of origin for maize."

 It was one of the biggest ironies that Sikkim is regarded as the secondary origin of maize when this place has been known as "the Valley of Rice" for ages.
 Isn't fascinating?